Las Animas County License Hearing Guide

 What It Is

-• Separate from Criminal Court: It's crucial to remember this hearing is entirely separate from your criminal DUI case.
-The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice-versa.
+• Separate From Criminal Court: The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.
+However, evidence presented at the ALR hearing may be relevant in the criminal case.

-• Decides if License Suspension is Warranted: The hearing officer will determine whether the DMV has sufficient evidence to suspend your license.
+• Decide If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the evidence supports the suspension of your driver's license.

 How to Prepare